edeforas/BeeDNN/README.md

 The git repository is https://github.com/edeforas/BeeDNN

-The API is clear and simple, the goal is that every C++ developper can contribute, test, and use Deep Neural Network.
+The API is clear and simple, the goal is that every C++ developer can contribute, test, and use Deep Neural Network.
 BeeDNN can run on small devices.
 It is even possible to learn directly on the device.

 Please see at: https://github.com/edeforas/BeeDNN/issues for contributing ideas.